ellima/nobodys-perfect-node/README.md

     ~$ cd /path/to/the/project/
     ```

-4. Install the node dependencies with npm (automatically installed with NodeJS):
+4. Install node dependencies with npm (automatically installed with NodeJS):
     ```
     ~$ npm install
     ```